MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/anchoring.md

 1. Go to **Warehouse management \> Setup \> Work \> Work templates**.
 1. In the **Work order type** field, select *Sales orders*.
 1. In the grid, select the **61 SO Stage** work template.
-1. In the **Work Template Details** section, make sure that the following lines are configured:
+1. In the **Work Template Details** section, make sure that the following lines exist and are configured as shown: <!--KFM: It would be nice to highlight those of the following settings that are especially relevant to what we are trying to show in this scenario and use a few words to explain why we have set them like that.
+(Nice to have) -->

    - Line 1:
      - **Work type:** *Pick*